"Cultivate the habit of being grateful

 Contrast is very, very valuable.
 If we are paying attention and aware, it is guiding us to realize that we want something different than this, so it causes us to know more what we do want rather than what we don't want.
 In other words, since we are knowing now what we don't want, seeking what we really do want is our guidance.
 Our choice is then to move in that direction with our thoughts and actions, or to not do so and feel more pain, frustration, confusion, and more.

 Although we cannot change things positively by pushing against others whatever their negative influence on us.
-We can only really effect change that we want by focusing on what we want, and that will always feel good, not bad.
+We can only really affect the change that we want by focusing on what we want, and that will always feel good, not bad.

 There is also perhaps a missing perspective, in that what others think and do, we are either capable of or have done ourselves.
 Yet we deny it seeking right from wrong, but there is none of that.
 It is choosing to go with or to go away from our inner knowing, our own God within, our inner being.
 As we align with that, we feel positive, as we choose not to, we are not aligned, or out of alignment.
 That personal guidance can help us thrive or to continue to have this and that pull us along in its own negativity.